sbadirli/Fine-Grained-ZSL-with-DNA/README.md

 ## Notes
 Please see the ReadMe files inside of the relevant folders, `BZSL` and `DNA embeddings`, for the instructions to reproduce results and run experiments.

+## Contact
+Feel free to drop me an email if you have any questions: s.badirli@gmail.com